FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 The user.equatio_movement_delay setting determines how long in milliseconds commands will pause after performing certain kinds of movements.
 If some commands involving movement do not work, try increasing this.

 The user.equatio_default_subscript_setting setting is described above in the discussion of subscript settings.

+<h2>Button Usage Delay Settings</h2>
+The user.equatio_mouse_movement_delay setting determines how long in milliseconds commands should pause after moving the mouse.
+Try increasing this if any mouse commands are not working.

+The user.equatio_click_delay setting determines how long in milliseconds commands should pause after clicking to give time for the application to finish processing the click.
+If a mouse command does something too soon after clicking for it to work, try increasing this.

+The user.equatio_insert_delay setting determines how long to wait in milliseconds for equatio to finish inserting math.
+If any commands do not wait long enough for equatio to finish inputting math to work properly, try increasing this.